South America C-Arms Market Analysis by Mordor Intelligence

 By End-User: Hospitals Dominate, ASCs Accelerate

-Hospitals controlled 71.56% of South America C Arms market share in 2024 due to their role as referral hubs for complex trauma and neurological procedures.
-Ambulatory surgical centers, however, are growing at 5.73% CAGR as insurers incentivize shorter stays, making compact mobile units critical for same-day throughput.
-Specialty orthopedic clinics take advantage of mini C-Arms for extremity work, while diagnostic imaging centers rarely purchase C-Arms unless bundled with vascular labs.
+Hospitals accounted for 71.56% of South America's C Arms market share in 2025, driven by their role as referral hubs for complex trauma and neurological procedures.
+Ambulatory surgical centers, however, are growing at a 5.73% CAGR as insurers incentivize shorter stays, making compact mobile units critical for same-day throughput.
+Specialty orthopedic clinics use mini C-Arms for extremity work, while diagnostic imaging centers rarely purchase C-Arms unless bundled with vascular labs.

 Rede D’Or’s near-term expansion of 5,200 beds illustrates continued hospital capital demand, yet the financing community is channeling favorable lease lines toward ASCs to spread fixed asset risk.
 Service contracts bundled into multiyear leases ensure uptime in resource-poor geographies, lowering perceived operational complexity for ASC investors.